litonglinguistics/litonglinguistics.github.io/_pages/about.md

 My master's research focuses on L2 and L3 intonation aqcuisition.
 Currently, I'm particularly fascinated by the variability and invariability of prosody across tonal and non-tonal languages, as well as how those covaring prosodic cues contribute to our processing of tone and intonation.

 ## Research Interests
-- Interaction between tone and intonation
+- Interactions between tone and intonation
+- Prosodic typology
 - Syntax-prosody interface
-- Prosodic typology
 - Intonation acquisition